doorkeeper-gem/doorkeeper/README.md

 ### Mongoid (only doorkeeper v0.5+)

-Doorkeeper currently supports Mongoid 2.
+Doorkeeper currently supports Mongoid 2 and 3.
 To start using it, you have to set the `orm` configuration:

 ``` ruby
 Doorkeeper.configure do